ntop/PF_RING/doc/rss.rst

 Where -n 2,1 means:

-- load-balance to 2 queues
+- load-balance the traffic to 2 queues
-- send a fill copy to 1 more queue
+- send a full copy of the traffic to 1 more queue

 This is the case for instance of nProbe and n2disk processing the same traffic: